 Depending on the time of year, celestial objects viewed can vary from a quarter moon to the planets, distant galaxies, star clusters, nebulae and double stars.

-A number of free stargazing presentations are held at Skyland and Big Meadows Lodge.
+A number of free stargazing presentations are held this season at the Big Meadows area.
 Program start time varies based on sunset.
-There are “Let’s Talk About Space” presentations that are led by Greg Redfern, a NASA JPL Solar System Ambassador.
-Monthly night skies presentations are also held at the big meadows area by amateur astronomers which include star gazing through telescopes.
+Monthly night skies presentations are also held at the big meadows area by amateur astronomers which include star gazing through telescopes or your own binoculars.
+Current CDC guidelines will be followed.

 See dates and times at Shenandoah’s Stargazing Event Calendar.